Bg_header_content

 Pulling off a fabulous style doesn't just start and end with your hair.
-There are lots of other factors to consider, such as your clothes, accessories, make-up and, believe it or not, your glasses.
+There are a lot of other factors to consider, such as your clothes, accessories, make-up and, believe it or not, your glasses.
+You want everything to look like they were made for each other.
+Everything has to complement each other and at the same time, you want to make sure that everything works together.

 • For a soft frame - try a bold look